 Our pro forma net tangible book value as of December 31, 2015 was \$ million, or \$ per share.
-Pro forma net tangible book value represents the amount of our total tangible assets less total liabilities, after giving effect to the (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of assumed initial public offering price of \$ shares of our common stock, (ii) outstanding warrants to purchase Series D Preferred Stock becoming warrants to purchase 69,768 shares of our common stock, at a weighted average exercise price of \$4.30 per share of common stock, upon the closing of this offering, (iii) outstanding warrants to purchase Series E Preferred Stock becoming warrants to purchase shares of our common stock, at a weighted average exercise price of \$ per share of common stock, upon the closing of this offering, (iv) the automatic cashless exercise of the Series E Common shares of our common stock and (v) the filing of our restated certificate of incorporation; and the pro forma net tangible book value per share represents our pro forma Warrants for net tangible book value divided by the total number of shares outstanding as of December 31, 2015, after giving effect to the pro forma adjustments described above as if they had occurred on such date.
+Pro forma net tangible book value represents the amount of our total tangible assets less total liabilities, after giving effect to the (i) the automatic conversion of all shares of our preferred stock into common stock upon closing of this offering, which, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would result in the issuance of shares of our common stock, (ii) outstanding warrants to purchase Series D Preferred Stock becoming warrants to purchase 69,768 shares of our common stock, at a weighted average exercise price of \$4.30 per share of common stock, and outstanding warrants to purchase shares of our Series E Preferred Stock becoming warrants to purchase shares of our common stock, at a weighted average exercise price of \$ per share of common stock, upon the closing of this offering, (iii) the automatic cashless exercise of the Series E Common Warrants for shares of our common stock and (iv) the filing of our restated certificate of incorporation; and the pro forma net tangible book value per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of December 31, 2015, after giving effect to the pro forma adjustments described above as if they had occurred on such date.